rodrigodg1/e-prescription-bft/Hyperledger-Besu/scripts/README.md

-First, configure the network information on the client:
+First, configure the network information in the client:
 `client-besu-transaction.js`

 To send only one transaction: